-FIRST AID Move person to fresh air.
-If inhaled If person is not breathing, call 911 or an ambulance, then give artificial respiration, preferably mouth-to-mouth if possible.
-Call a poison control center or doctor immediately for treatment advice.
+FIRST AID • Move person to fresh air. • If person is not breathing, call 911 or an ambulance, then give artificial respiration, preferably mouth-to-mouth if possible. • Call a poison control center or doctor immediately for treatment advice.
+Have the product container or label with you when calling a poison control center or doctor, or

 Have the product container or label with you when calling a poison control center or doctor, or going for treatment.
 For emergency information concerning this product, call 1-800-222-1222.